Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 ## I made a check about Password field.
 This field is not allowed to accep an empty value.
 ## This validation for empty values is one by one, and its direction is top-down, not both of them at the same time.

+# Password Field - Length of Input

+## This validation is done for checking the length of input for password field.
+It is not allowed to get the length less than 2 characters and more than 20 characters at the same time.